Rabbit

 Relationship With Humans

-Domestic rabbits have a long-standing relationship with humans that surpasses mere companionship.
-Unlike other small pets, such as hamsters or guinea pigs, Domestic rabbits are highly social creatures.
+Domestic rabbits were first domesticated in the Mediterranean region over 2,000 years ago.
+Initially bred as livestock, rabbits gradually became popular as pets due to their gentle nature.
+These small, cuddly, cute, fluffy creatures have a long-standing relationship with humans that surpasses mere companionship.
+Unlike other small pets, such as hamsters or guinea pigs, domestic rabbits are highly social creatures.
 These furry creatures have become an integral part of human lives, bringing joy and love to countless households around the world.
-Beyond being cute pets, rabbits contribute to owners' mental well-being by offering comfort and solace during challenging times.
+Beyond being cute pets, rabbits contribute to their owners' mental well-being by offering comfort and solace during challenging times.
 They enjoy being petted and will often seek out their human for cuddles and playtime.

 Conservation Status Of Domestic Rabbits

-Domestic rabbits are one of the most commonly seen pets worldwide.
-However, their wild counterparts face a different reality.
-Many rabbit species are listed as endangered or critically endangered on the International Union for Conservation of Nature (IUCN) Red List.
-Several species are listed as endangered, including the European rabbit (Oryctolagus cuniculus) and the Amami rabbit (Pentalagus Furness) which is found in Japan.
+Domestic rabbits (Oryctolagus cuniculus domesticus), one of the most commonly seen pets worldwide, are not "threatened" or "endangered" as their population is maintained by human breeding, while their wild counterparts face a different reality.
+Many rabbit species are listed as "endangered" or "critically endangered" on the International Union for Conservation of Nature (IUCN) Red List, due to habitat loss and disease in their native Iberian range.
+Several species are listed as "near-threatened" or "endangered", including the European rabbit (Oryctolagus cuniculus) and the Amami rabbit (Pentalagus Furness), which is found in Japan.

 Conservation efforts for both wild and domestic rabbits should focus on raising awareness about their importance within ecosystems and the potential consequences of population declines.